MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 The SharePoint mobile apps will detect the site's new URL.
 Make sure that users have updated their apps to the latest version.

 **SharePoint workflow 2013**<br>
-SharePoint workflow 2013 will need to be re-published after the site address is changed.
+SharePoint workflow 2013 will need to be republished after the site address is changed.

 **Sharing links**<br>
 After the site address is changed, sharing links will automatically redirect to the new URL.